 - Ability to keep foster cat separated from resident animals until initial vetting has been completed.
 A medium bathroom, guest bedroom, or office works!

 It depends!
 Some foster cats require care/medication every few hours, but most can be cared for while also balancing a full-time job.
-Our Intake Coordinator will work to place appropriate cats with you based on your lifestyle.
+Our Placement Manager will work to place appropriate cats with you based on your lifestyle.

 Ten Lives is responsible for the veterinary expenses for cats in our program.
 We have worked hard to develop relationships with private veterinary practices who generously provide a rescue discount.
 We also utilize two local spay/neuter clinics.